edtireli/p-brain/README.md

 All core functionality resides in the `modules/` package while helper routines are located under `utils/`.
 Optional neural networks for artery and vein identification are stored in the `AI/` directory.
 A small GUI is used to select a dataset, after which a terminal menu guides the user through each processing step.
 For cohort processing the script `enumerator.py` can launch `main.py` for multiple subjects in sequence, enabling unattended analysis.

 ## 2. Directory & Data Structure
 The software expects a specific directory structure for optimal functioning.
-The MRI data to be analysed upon should be placed within the Data folder as follows:
+By default the MRI data should be placed within the `Data` folder, though an alternative location can be supplied via the `--data-dir` command line option or by setting the `P_BRAIN_DATA_DIR` environment variable.
+The layout inside the chosen directory must follow this structure:

 ```
 data